 The photographs on this page are copyright by Thomas Weber Carlsen.
 They are from from his 2002 documentary film, Anger of the Spirits.
 He is on our Board of Advisors.
 He is an ethnographic documentary film maker from Denmark.
 More information is available (in English and Danish) at his web site, www.angkor.dk.
 The text is mainly adapted from the same film, supplemented by observations made during our own time spent with the Tampuan.
-Please contact us if you are interested in his work.

 The Tampuan live in the northeastern province of Cambodia, Ratanakiri.
 Combined with the six other indigenous groups who live there, they form the majority of the ethnic make up of the population.
 Many Tampuan live in villages close to Ratanakiri's provincial capital, Ban Lung, in an area around a large volcanic crater lake, Yeak Laom, formed thousands of years ago.
 Others live in scattered communities in the province, many of which are to be found around the small town of Voeun Sai.

 But wherever they live, the Tampuan are today on the border of irreversible lifestyle and cultural changes.
 On the old side of this border Tampuan tradition is dominated by traditional belief: spirits live among them; illness is cured by herbal medicines and animal sacrifice; Tampuan mythology and folklore define their identity; money does not exist — barter is the only currency through which to conduct the trading of goods.
 On the new side are a transition from Animism to Buddhism and Christianity and the use of Western medicines.